Warrior War of Words

 * I prefer solvency to be used together with philosophy.

-* I have been judging for three years, but I am a parent judge.
+* I have been judging for four years, but I am a parent judge.
 If you are running complicated cases, do not assume I have background to understand all debate terminology or philosophy.
 Please "unpack" what you mean into language a lay person is sure to understand.

 * I generally prefer more traditional debate to very progressive debate.
-With that said there have been a few times I've voted for a more progressive case, if it was explained well and the debater made the best argument.
+With that said there have been times I've voted for a more progressive case, if it was explained well and the debater made the best argument.

 * I do not tolerate discrimination (sexism, racism, etc.).
 You will not win a case I am judging by using philosophical, moral or any other arguments to promote discrimination.